harnen/p2p-service-discovery/doc/ticket_security_report/report.md

 ## Setup

-The parameters used in the simulation are the following:
+The default parameters used in the simulation are the following:
 * Total simulation time: 1 hour
 * Turbulence: rate of turbulence is a function of network size.
 Every (Network size / Simulation time) seconds, a node addition or removal is triggered based on the following probabilities: probability(adding a node) = 0.25 probability(removing a non-malicious node) = 0.25 probability(doing nothing) = 0.5 and probability(removing malicious node) = 0.
 * Ratio of malicious to all nodes is 0.2.
+* Network size is 5K nodes unless otherwise stated.
 * Bucket size: 17 (for routing, ticket and search table).
 * Topic table: 100 per topic limit and 500 total limit.
 * Registration expiration time: 50seconds.